 Modern CPUs come with multiple cores and threads yielding optimal gaming experience.
 AAA games these days require you to have at least a six-core CPU for smoother gameplay.
 Having a multi-core CPU brings more freedom to play games and stream your gameplay simultaneously.

 Apart from the multiple cores, the single-core performance of a CPU has a lot to do with the gaming performance.
-Single-core performance means that the clock speed (measured in GHz) per core should be high enough to execute instructions sent by a gaming program.
+Single-core performance means measures the individual performance of each core to execute instructions sent over by gaming engine.

 3: GPU (Graphics Processing Unit)